Ephedra (plant): Human use

 Remains of a buried Neanderthal found at Shanidar cave in Iraqi Kurdistan, over 50,000 years old was found associated with Ephedra pollen among those of other plants.
 While some authors have suggested that these represent plant remains deliberately buried alongside the Neanderthal, other authors have suggested that natural agents like bees may have been responsible for the accumulation of pollen.

 In addition, archaeological remains of Ephedra dating back 15,000 years have been discovered at Taforalt Cave in Morocco.
 Fossil cones of Ephedra were found concentrated in the cemetery area, specifically within a human burial.
+According to Zoroastrian belief, the species Ephedra procera is identified as haoma, and the plant and its extract are considered divine.

-The Ephedra alkaloids, ephedrine and pseudoephedrine – constituents of E. sinica and other members of the genus – have sympathomimetic and decongestant qualities, and have been used as dietary supplements, mainly for weight loss.
+The Ephedra alkaloids, ephedrine and pseudoephedrine — constituents of E. sinica and other members of the genus — have sympathomimetic and decongestant qualities, and have been used as dietary supplements, mainly for weight loss.
 The drug ephedrine is used to prevent low blood pressure during spinal anesthesia.

 In the United States, ephedra supplements were banned from the market in the early twenty-first century due to serious safety risks.
 Plants of the genus Ephedra, including E. sinica and others, were used in traditional medicine for treating headache and respiratory infections, but there is little to no publicly available evidence that they are effective or safe for these purposes.

 Ephedra has also had a role as a precursor in the clandestine manufacture of methamphetamine.